HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

   <figcaption>{{ figure_link(caption="A ranked list of the top twenty ICC colorspace descriptions (mobile).", sheets_gid="560546690", sql_file="color_spaces_and_depth.sql") }}</figcaption>
 </figure>

 Nine out of 10 images on the web are untagged, meaning that if they contain RGB data, it will be interpreted as sRGB.
-Most of the remainder are explicitly tagged with sRGB or something similar to it: "c2ci", "uRGB", and "c2" are all sRGB variants <a hreflang="en" href="https://github.com/saucecontrol/Compact-ICC-Profiles">designed to be minimal and lightweight</a>.
+Most of the remaining 10% are explicitly tagged with sRGB or something similar to it: "c2ci", "uRGB", and "c2" are all sRGB variants <a hreflang="en" href="https://github.com/saucecontrol/Compact-ICC-Profiles">designed to be minimal and lightweight</a>.
 Just a little more than 1% of all of the web's images have been tagged with a wider-than-sRGB gamut.
 More succinctly, wide-gamut images are currently about as popular on the web as grayscale images (<a hreflang="en" href="https://docs.google.com/spreadsheets/d/1T5oVAVmcH3sM6R-WwH4ksr2jFtPhuLXs3-iXXoABb3E/edit?pli=1#gid=560546690&range=P5">which account for 1.16% of the web's images</a>.

 One caveat: AVIF and PNG allow tagging images with wide-gamut spaces in their own particular ways, without an ICC profile.
 They also allow embedding ICC (like every other format), only they also provide a compact, format-specific shorthand.
 We started down the path of trying to detect wide-gamut AVIFs and PNGs that don't use ICC profiles, but accounting for the various ways they are encoded (and the ways our tooling reported on them) proved a bit too complex to tackle this year.
 (Maybe next year!)